Michelle Scully: Storylines

 When Connor O'Neill (Patrick Harvey), a friend of Michelle's brother Jack (Jay Bunyan) moves in with the Scullys there is an obvious attraction between the two.
 Michelle's parents become concerned about the age gap.
 After Michelle is hospitalised following a mishap with floor cleaner, while making mocktails, Connor is forced to admit he is illiterate.
 Michelle agrees to help him, but Connor decides against it and gets help from Libby Kennedy (Kym Valentine) instead.
 Michelle becomes concerned when Connor begins spending a lot of time hanging around with Nina Tucker (Delta Goodrem).
 Connor tells Michelle there is nothing going on, but Nina clearly is attracted to Connor.
 When she is blackmailed by Tahnee Coppin (Anna Jennings-Edquist), Michelle and Nina take revenge on her when she tries to claim credit for Nina's song "Born to Try".

 Michelle receives news that she is accepted into the exchange programme, but on the day she is supposed to leave for New York, the insurance falls through.
 Sometime later, Michelle and Connor's relationship is put to the test when Jim Baynes (David Cormick), one of Joe's workmates calls immigration on Connor.
 After trying to flee, immigration agree to be lenient with Connor, citing his illiteracy.
 Joe throws Connor out of the house and he moves into Number 30.
 Michelle later gets a second chance with the exchange programme after Tahnee is expelled from it and leaves for New York after an emotional farewell with Connor.
 Joe visits Michelle soon after.

 A year later, Michelle returns to Erinsborough and finds Connor in the arms of Carmella Cammenitti (Natalie Blair).
 Connor breaks up with Carmella, which results in her slapping Michelle.
 After an initially shaky reunion and the revelation of Connor's one night stand with Jack's ex-girlfriend Lori Lee (Michelle Ang), Michelle decides that she is going to leave New York and resume her life in Erinsborough with Connor.
 After the couple spend the night together at Lassiter's, they get a shock in the hotel lobby when they see Lori and she is holding her and Connor's daughter Madeleine (Madison Lu).
 Connor pledges his loyalty to Michelle, but when Lori reveals Connor practically offered to marry her the previous year if she did not go through with the abortion, Michelle breaks up with Connor.
 She says goodbye to her family and returns to the States.

+Michelle returns twenty years later to protest against the closure of Erinsborough High.
+It is revealed she has since married a famous chef.
+After Toadie Rebecchi (Ryan Moloney) spots her from a distance, Michelle is interviewed by Summer Hoyland (Jordy Lucas), her eldest sister Steph's former stepdaughter.
+She talks about her experiences of being bullied by Cecile and praises Susan for helping her.